BiaPyX/BiaPy-doc/source/tutorials/instance_seg/ovarian-reserve.rst

 .. note::

-   If you do not have a checkpoint yet, you can generate one by following `Model training`_.
+   If you do not have a checkpoint yet, you can download the pretrained model from `this SharePoint link <https://upvehueus-my.sharepoint.com/:u:/g/personal/ignacio_arganda_ehu_eus/IQBqhycRQT1zTakayPKsyJLqAXzibIJSV_xIKADXYnLP3zM?e=0LVuyn>`__.
+You can also generate your own checkpoint by following `Model training`_.

 .. tabs::

    .. tab:: GUI

-      First, download the prediction configuration file :download:`ovarian_reserve_inference.yaml <ovarian_reserve_inference.yaml>` and prepare a pretrained ``.pth`` model checkpoint (either your own from `Model training`_ or a future official release).
+      First, download the prediction configuration file :download:`ovarian_reserve_inference.yaml <ovarian_reserve_inference.yaml>` and prepare a pretrained ``.pth`` model checkpoint (either your own from `Model training`_ or the provided pretrained model from the SharePoint link above).

       Next, in BiaPy's GUI, follow the following instructions: